BMW Car Club of America

 9.1 Meetings of Members

-- Monthly meetings.
-Meetings of members, generally monthly, shall be held at such time and place as the Board may determine.
-At least seven days’ written notice of monthly meetings shall be given to each member, preferably through Zündfolge.
+Monthly meetings.
+Meetings of members shall be held at such time and place as the Board may determine.
+At least seven days’ written notice of monthly meetings shall be given to each member, through Zündfolge or electronic publication.

 9.2 Conduct of Meetings of Members

-- Meetings of members shall be governed by Robert’s Rules of Order, which shall prevail except insofar as they may be inconsistent with these Bylaws.
+Meetings of members shall be generally governed by Robert’s Rules of Order, which shall prevail except insofar as they may be inconsistent with these Bylaws.

 Article X MEETINGS OF THE BOARD OF DIRECTORS